 How New Labor and Delivery Nurses Can Prevent Maternal Mortality Among People of Color

 Being a new L&D graduate can be frightening.
 Not only are L&D nurses caring for pregnant patients, but they are also caring for their unborn babies.
 New L&D graduates should be able to advocate for and educate their patients on the risk of maternal mortality among people of color.

 Dr. Roberts advises staying up to date on the current guidelines and recommendations set by the American College of Obstetricians and Gynecologists and the individual healthcare practice.

 "Ask questions," Dr. Roberts says.
 "Learn about the adverse cases in your institution, including what happened and what could have been done differently."

 Beatus advises new nurses to take a thorough history of their patients on the patient's first visit.
 As pregnancies evolve, it's important to stay with patients throughout the process to better notice changes and intervene to prevent any negative outcomes.

 "Not only is the person in front of you significant, but their previous health history may help identify things that you should monitor a little bit more in-depth through the laboring process," Beatus says.

 A Call to Action for Healthcare Providers

-Nursing organizations and hospitals are responsible for recruiting labor and delivery nurses of color to increase representation in healthcare and help support pregnant women of color.
+Nursing organizations and hospitals are responsible for recruiting labor and delivery nurses of color to increase representation in healthcare and help support pregnant people of color.
 Governmental changes also need to play a role in preventing maternal mortality in the United States.

 The Black Maternal Health Momnibus Act of 2021, co-led by nurse and congresswoman Lauren Underwood, was signed on Oct.
 4 by Governor Gavin Newsom of California.
 Senate Bill 65, the California Momnibus Act, builds on "existing legislation to comprehensively address every dimension of the maternal health crisis in America."